 Where did this all begin?
 I started out as a CNA, then worked my way up to EMT, eventually wanting to go to school to be a cardiac surgeon.
 After working in the medical field for 9 years I decided that was not how I wanted to help people.
 There was a big turning point, a gnawing question during one medical procedure which made me decided to take a more ‘alternative’ approach to health.
 That question that consumed me was: “how can I help these people before they get to the point of almost dying?”
 I immediately enrolled in school to become a Massage Therapist.
 After 5 years, though, it still wasn’t enough, and I NEEDED more.
 I stumbled upon some lecture videos from an old school chiropractor Donny Epstein; there it was, my answer to preventative healthcare.

 Going to school to be a chiropractor had a similar curriculum of a medical doctor; the first year was study of all the ‘ology’s’ endocrinology, biology, anatomy and physiology, embryology, microbiology, biochemistry, toxicology, pharmacology, radiology… you get the point.
 Once I survived all of that I got into some really great techniques which include; full spine diversified, Thompson drop technique, SOT, toggle recoil, activator, Cox flexion-distraction, pediatric adjusting, while dabbling in the emotional aspect of NET (neuro-emotional technique).

 It wasn’t until I started seeing patients that I realized there is so much more to health than just the physical aspect.
-I have now centered my practice around the whole person: mental, physical and emotional.
+I have now centered my practice around the whole person: mental, physical, spiritual and emotional.
 My main goal is to assist in reconnecting each person back to who and what they are as a being so they can live life in balance and optimal health.